Aviva and Outdoorsy Partnership

 How much insurance do you get with Outdoorsy and Aviva?

-Both renters and owners of RVs in Canada can breathe easy as they are insured for up to $1 Million in Third Party Liability insurance and $250,000 in Comprehensive and Collision protection.
+Both renters and owners of RVs in Canada can breathe easy as they are insured for up to $2 million in third party liability insurance and comprehensive protection for interior and exterior damage.
 It protects the RV in case of any physical damage due to an accident or collision which occurs during the rental period.
 The owner can get up to the vehicle's maximum cash value, not exceeding $250,000.
 The insurance also protects owners and renters in case of accidental collision, theft, and fire and covers damage due to vandalism where the interior or exterior of the RV is deliberately caused by a third party.

 What are the exclusions to the insurance you get from Outdoorsy and Aviva?

-Note that Outdoorsy's insurance only covers the RV while it is being rented through Outdoorsy.
-When it is not being rented or is being rented through another service, you will not be covered.
+Note that this insurance only covers the RV while it is being rented through Outdoorsy.
+If you rent it privately or through another rental service provider, you will not be covered.
+You also must have an RV insurance with Aviva.
+Not sure who your policy is with?
+Talk to your broker.

-Keep in mind that this insurance covers the RV.
+Keep in mind that this insurance covers only the RV.
 It does not pay for medical costs that may arise if the person driving it or the passengers in the vehicle are injured.
-Also, the coverage does not cover theft of luggage, equipment or any other belongings (a personal insurance policy is a good option to cover this).
+Also, the coverage does not cover theft of luggage, equipment or any other belongings (an RV insurance policy is a good option to cover this).

 Repairs and replacements due to lack of maintenance are not covered.
 That means that preventable and maintenance related incidents such as electrical breakdowns, flat tires, brake failure, lockout, battery failure, insufficient oil or fuel will not be covered by the insurance if they happen.
 To forestall such occurrences, all vehicles are expected to undergo an inspection once in 90 days.

-With your rental RV insured, you as an owner or renter can relax, knowing that expensive vehicle is protected.
+With your rental RV insured, you as an owner or renter can relax, knowing that your investment is protected.